How does acupuncture work?

 The number of treatments needed varies from patient to patient and is dependent upon the nature of your condition as well as your current state of health.
-Chronic conditions usually require several treatments to see the effects of Acupuncture and Traditional Chinese Medicine, while acute conditions respond fairly quickly.
+Chronic conditions usually require several treatments to see the effects of Acupuncture and Therapeutic Massage, while acute conditions respond fairly quickly.

-How often will I need to receive treatments?
+How often will I need to receive acupuncture or therapeutic massage?

 How often you will need to receive treatments is also dependent upon the nature of your condition as well as your current state of health.
 Severe, chronic conditions will respond better to multiple treatments per week while mild, acute conditions may only require weekly or biweekly treatments.
 In general patients respond best when they receive treatments regularly.

 What if I don’t like needles?
-Can I still be treated with TCM?
+Can you still help me?

-Yes.
-There are other treatment methods such as acupressure, cupping, moxibustion, Chinese herbal medicine, and TCM nutrition that can be used to help you – no needles involved.
+Yes!
+There are other treatment methods such as acupressure, cupping, moxibustion, Chinese herbal medicine, TCM nutrition, and therapeutic massage that can be used to help you – no needles involved.

 Are Chinese herbs safe?